Craven Arms 2 miles.

 An excellent apartment near Craven Arms, a wonderful romantic retreat for enjoying all of Shropshire's enchanting rural beauty and wonderful history.

 Note: This property can be booked with Refs.
 24739 and 928796, together they sleep 10.

 Wistanstow 1 mile; Craven Arms 2 miles; Church Stretton 5.5 miles; Bishop’s Castle 11 miles; Ludlow 12 miles; Shrewsbury 19 miles.

 Mentioned in the Domesday Book, the historic hamlet of Strefford is situated within the Shropshire Hills, an Area of Outstanding Natural Beauty, just 2.5 miles from the small market town of Craven Arms.
-Within walking distance of Strefford is a farm shop and half a mile away is the hamlet of Upper Affcot, which offers an Italian restaurant.
 You can also visit the village of Wisantstow, home to The Wood Brewery and The Plough Inn pub.
 Two miles away is Craven Arms, which is often known as The Gateway to the Marches and is ideally based for walks in the lovely Wenlock Edge and Corvedale Valley.
 Craven Arms itself offers historic houses, a number a shops and pubs and the Shropshire Hills Discovery Centre, the Land of Lost Content museum and to the south of the town is Stokesay Castle, one of England’s finest fortified manors.
 There are number of delightful places to visit within reach, such as the historic towns of Church Stretton, Bishop’s Castle, Ludlow and Shrewsbury.
 Strefford is a convenient base for your Shropshire getaway.